-- Stroll past colorful tiles & historic landmarks in Lisbon's Belém neighborhood
+- Stroll past colorful tiles and historic landmarks in Lisbon's Belém neighborhood

 - Sample Porto's distinctive flavors on an immersive culinary tour

-- Get lost in the Azores' subtropical forests, volcanic lagoons & lush valleys
+- Get lost in the Azores' subtropical forests, volcanic lagoons, and lush valleys

 Day 1: Arrive in LisbonWelcome to Portugal!
 Upon arrival at Lisbon Airport, a private driver will be waiting to transfer you to your accommodation in the capital.
 Depending on your arrival time, spend the afternoon settling into your hotel or take a stroll around the Alfama district for quaint alleys, cathedrals, and great little cafés to sit and enjoy the sounds and sights of the city.
 As evening falls, enjoy a drink in Rossio Square or head to the Bairro Alto district for an authentic Portuguese meal.

 Day 2: Explore Lisbon, Azulejo Tile Workshop & Fado Dinner

 Spend today exploring most of the Old Town of Lisbon, one of the world's oldest and most beautiful cities.
 Walk its narrow and hilly streets, admire its intricately tiled sidewalks, visit important historic sites, climb panoramic viewpoints, and taste the delicious local gastronomy.
 You'll also spend some time getting to know the Belém quarter, famous for its monuments from the age of the Portuguese Discoveries and one of the most renowned Portuguese delicacies, the pastel de Belém (custard tart).